ktorio/ktor-documentation/topics/server-compression.md

 ## Compression Level {id="compression_level"}

-`Ztsd` comes with configurable compression level.
-By default, it is set to `3`, and can be configured by assigning the desired level to the `compressionLevel` property.
+`Ztsd` comes with a configurable compression level.
+By default, it is set to `3`, and you can configure it using the `compressionLevel` property.

 ```kotlin
 install(Compression) {